darius-all-new/open-machine-monitoring/README.md

 - Add the correct working directory (`pwd` when in the `frontend` folder on the Pi)
 - Add the correct user
-- Make sure the path to `npm` is correct

 Next, enable and start the service: